-A student with compelling supporting evidence may appeal an Academic Suspension or Academic Dismissal decision in writing.
-The Academic Standing Appeal Form, available in the Student Support Office, is to be used for this purpose.
-The Student Support Manager will assist the student in determining whether there is a case for an appeal and will inform the student of the documentation that needs to be submitted with the completed form if there is a case for an appeal.
+A student with compelling supporting evidence may appeal an Academic Suspension or Academic Dismissal decision online through http://registrar.aud.edu/.
+The Associate Director of Student Retention and Success may assist the student in determining whether there is a case for an appeal and will inform the student of the documentation that needs to be submitted online if there is a case for an appeal.

-Completed appeal forms with accompanying documentation must be submitted to the Student Support Manager not later than the appeals submission date published in the Academic Calendar.
+Online appeals may not be submitted later than the deadline date published in the Academic Calendar.